Sousastep/SousaFX-docs/docs/content/startup.rst

 Startup
 =======

+Here's how to start up SousaFX and SousaPlayback.

 SousaFX
 -------

 Steps 2 - 5 are only necessary the first time SousaFX starts.

 1. Open ``~/Documents/​Max 8/​Projects/​sousastep/​SousaFX/​SousaFX.maxproj``.
-You may want to drag this file into your dock for easy access.
 SousaFX's Startup Preferences window will appear.

 .. image:: media/startup.gif
    :width: 90%
    :align: center
    :alt: startup

 2. Click on ``menubar > Settings > Audio Status...`` and set your preferred driver, sample rate, and vector size.
-48 kHz and 256 samples are recommended.
+48 kHz and 128 samples are recommended.
+If the audio crackles during use then try a vector size of 256, or 512.

 3. Close the Audio Status window and select your preferred audio interface in SousaFX's Startup Preferences.